Rudolf Vrba participated in the trials of Nazis for war crimes and identified prominent Nazis who were in Auschwitz.

 Female SS Oberaufseherinen Elisabeth Völkenrath (Executed by the Allies)

-SS Oberscharführer Peter Voss (Fate Unknown)
+SS Oberscharführer Peter Voss (Died in 1976)

 SS Hauptsturmführer Rudolf Wagner (KIA by Russians)